 The users in Fabrikam can only see Fabrikam employees and the CEO when they browse the GAL.

-The CEO can see all Fabrikam and Tailspin Toys employees when she browses the GAL.
+The CEO can see all Fabrikam and Tailspin Toys employees when browsing the GAL.

-Users who view the CEO's group membership can see only groups that belong to their company.
-They can't see groups that belong to the other company.
+Users who view the CEO's group membership can see only groups that belong to the user's company.
+They won't see groups that exist in the other company.

-ABPs won't function for Entourage and Outlook for Mac users who connect to their mailboxes from inside the corporate network, because Entourage and Outlook for Mac connect directly to global catalog server to query Active Directory (which bypasses the ABPs).
-However, Entourage and Outlook for Mac clients that connect to their mailboxes from outside the corporate networks can use an OAB or Exchange Web Services (EWS), which allows them to search the GAL based on the assigned ABP.
-To learn more about administering Outlook for Mac 2011, see Planning for Outlook for Mac 2011.
+ABPs won't function for Entourage users or Outlook for Mac users who are connected to their corporate network.
+When inside the corporate network, Entourage and Outlook for Mac clients connect directly to the global catalog server and query Active Directory directly instead of using the Client Access server.
+However, Outlook for Mac 2011 clients that connect from the Internet can use an OAB or Exchange Web Services (EWS).
+As a result, these clients can search the GAL based on the assigned ABP.
+To learn more about administering Outlook for Mac 2011, see Planning for Outlook for Mac 2011